SCDOT honors fallen workers with memorial wall - South Carolina Radio Network

-The names of 83 people are on a memorial wall outside the South Carolina Department of Transportation headquarters in Columbia.
-Those 83 people lost their lives while working on South Carolina’s roads from 1925 to January 2018.
+The names of 83 people are on a new memorial wall outside the South Carolina Department of Transportation headquarters in Columbia.
+Those 83 people lost their lives while working on South Carolina’s roads from 1925 until January of this year.

-The SCDOT gathered the families of those 83 workers to unveil the SCDOT Workers Memorial Wall at a ceremony in Columbia Friday.
+SCDOT gathered the families of those 83 workers to help unveil the SCDOT Workers Memorial Wall at a ceremony in Columbia on Friday.

-“These 83 honored members of our family will always be in our thoughts and will forever remain in our hearts,” Secretary of Transportation Christy Hall told them.
+“These 83 honored members of our family will always be in our thoughts and will forever remain in our hearts,” Secretary of Transportation Christy Hall said.

 Then she offered them words of comfort.